 Michigan is also windy and strong winds may cause unintended damage, like from fallen tree branches or even the tree itself.
 Tornados are also possibilities.
 It’s best to reinforce garage doors, but still note they should not be used for shelter in case of a tornado.
 Reinforcing is utilized to lessen damage to the garage itself in case of a natural disaster.

 From rain to cold, heat, to sunlight, garages are manmade and fighting with the elements can be a challenge.
 Investing in a high-quality garage door can help it withstand extreme temperature changes that come and go with the seasons.
 Weather affects your garage door, but with proper care, your door can hold up against harsh Michigan weather.
-Whether you require garage door repair in Allendale, or Coopersville, Shepherd Shoreline is here to service your garage and assist you with your needs.
+Whether you require garage door repair in Allendale, or Coopersville, or even garage door parts, Shepherd Shoreline is here to service your garage and assist you with your needs.